team-fully-stacked/leakSpeak/README.md

 #  Leak Speak

-Journalist platform leverging Ethereum technology that provides incentives for sources to convey breaking news!
+1st place overall at Microsoft's Gotham DLT Hackaton and 1st place for Brooklyn Law Incubator & Policy Clinic challenge.
+LeakSpeak is a journalist platform leverging Ethereum technology that provides incentives for sources to convey breaking news!

 ## :nerd_face: Motivation